 The River’s two distinct sections offer widely different opportunities for the fly fisherman.

 Above Boysen Reservoir the Wind River is a typical Western freestone stream with a large and diverse trout population.
 The terrain looks much like the southwest desert of the United States with chimney rocks, buttes, and sandstone.
 This is brown trout country and the size of the browns found in this river is impressive.
 Most of the fish here range from 8 to 15 inches, with a good number up to 22 inches and some nearly 30 inches.

 The upper river runs west of the reservation boundary and can be fished with a valid Wyoming fishing licence.
 Access is very good because much of it flows through Shoshone National Forest.
 In the National Forest the river is paralleled by a highway.
 The head waters are small and can be easily waded before and after the run off.
 The headwaters area can produce lots of rainbows and brooks with an occasional cutthroat or brown trout.

 The rivers best water flows below Boysen reservoir for 15 miles through the Wind River canyon.
 This prime stretch of water offers excellent fishing.
 The canyon is one of the best places in the west to catch a five pound brown or rainbow or even an occasional monster cutthroat.
+While fishing the canyon stretch an angler may encounter the fish of a lifetime.
 Fish in this stretch of river often reach 20 plus inches and a few will pass 30 inches.

 Fishing the Canyon requires a reservation permit which can be purchased in Riverton, Shoshone or Thermopolis.
 A non resident permit will run about twenty dollars for a day.